Reasons To Choose Yoshihiro Yamaguchi, L.Ac. as your NYC Acupuncturist and Herbalist

 What should I expect during an acupuncture treatment?

-~~ To determine the type of acupuncture treatment that will help you the most, your acupuncture practitioner will ask about your symptoms, behaviors and lifestyle.
-He / she may also closely examine:
+~~ To determine the type of acupuncture treatment that will help you the most, Dr. Yamaguchi will ask about your symptoms, behaviors and lifestyle.
+He may also closely examine:

 - Any parts of your body that are painful